-130 2.2 TRUE AND EFFICIENT UNIFORM SAMPLING
+2.2 TRUE AND EFFICIENT UNIFORM SAMPLING

-131 We implement true random sampling for terabyte-scale sharded datasets, addressing the computa-132 tional challenges noted in Duan et al. (2024).
-Our scalable framework employs a one-time prepro-133 cessing step that creates shard indices (e.g., recording newline offsets for fast document-level in-134 dexing) and metadata (e.g., document domains), optimized through multi-threaded execution.
-This 135 preprocessing phase generates a lightweight index that enables O(1) time complexity for both un-136 conditional random sampling from the entire pre-training dataset and conditional random sampling 137 based on document domains, eliminating the need for costly linear scans of massive datasets.
-More 138 details can be found in Appendix B.
+We implement true random sampling for terabyte-scale sharded datasets, addressing the computational challenges noted in Duan et al. (2024).
+Our scalable framework performs a one-time preprocessing to create shard indices (e.g., recording newline offsets for fast document-level indexing) and collect metadata (e.g., document domains), optimized through multi-threaded execution.
+The shard indices enable both O(1) unconditional random sampling from the entire pre-training dataset and conditional random sampling based on document domains, eliminating the need for costly linear scans of massive datasets.
+More details can be found in Appendix C.

-140 2.3 LARGE-SCALE DEDUPLICATION
+129 130 2.3 LARGE-SCALE DEDUPLICATION

 Definition and strength of deduplication.
-The tremendous size of pre-training datasets implies that duplicated documents are possible both within and across the train and validation splits.
+Pre-training datasets are large and thus documents are possibly duplicated both within and across the train and validation splits.
 This makes deduplication a critial step for proper evaluation.
-Following Anil et al. (2023), we define a document as a duplicate if $\geq d\%$ of its 8-grams appear at least once in the training corpus, where different values of d% captures varying deduplication strengths (lower means stronger deduplication).
+Following Anil et al. (2023), we define a document as a duplicate if $\geq d\%$ of its 8-grams appear at least once in the training corpus, where different values of d%captures varying deduplication strengths (lower means stronger deduplication).
 We use d = 70 by default, though we may provide sampled datasets across all strengths.
+For a detailed analysis of how deduplication strength affects distribution shifts and membership inference, see Appendix G.